 Ray Tracing with Raycore

-In this tutorial, we'll build a simple but complete ray tracer from scratch using Raycore.
+Analougus to the famous Ray Tracing in one Weekend, this tutorial uses Raycore to do the hard work of performant ray triangle intersection and therefore get a high performing ray tracer in a much shorter time.
 We'll start with the absolute basics and progressively add features until we have a ray tracer that produces beautiful images with shadows, materials, and reflections.

 Setup